 Butyl rubber can be used in many different ways to achieve different finishes.
-In almost every case, a butyl rubber installed by The Waterproofers will come with a 20 year materials warranty from the membrane manufacturer and a 20 year workmanship warranty provided by ourselves.
+In almost every case, a system like this installed by The Waterproofers will come with a 20-year materials warranty from the membrane manufacturer and a 20-year workmanship warranty provided by ourselves.
 Butyl rubber has been our signature material for the bulk of our over 35 years of operation.
-The most common sheet butyl rubber membranes on the market in Australia are Butylite, Butylclad, and Butynol.
+The most common membrane systems of this type on the market in Australia are Butylite, Butylclad, and Butynol.

 Butyl rubber is most commonly used on roofing in a fully adhered fashion.
-This means that the butyl rubber membrane is 100% stuck to the roof using a specially developed adhesive system.
-In conjunction with system matched tapes, primers, cleaners, and detailing methods a fully waterproofed roof can be provided quickly and easily, largely irrelevant of shape or changes in direction.
+This means that the membrane is 100% stuck to the substrate using a specially developed adhesive system.
+In conjunction with system matched tapes, primers, cleaners, and detailing methods, a fully waterproofed roof can be provided quickly and easily, largely irrelevant of shape or changes in direction.

 Butyl rubber is most commonly available in black and grey, and in material thicknesses of 1mm & 1.5mm.
 For larger projects where finish colour is important special batches can be commissioned.

-Ballasting of a butyl rubber roof can take many forms, from simple stone to elaborate living roof systems.
+Ballasting of a membrane roof can take many forms, from simple stone to elaborate living roof systems.
 The Waterproofers have extensive experience in detailing and installing these roofing systems including working with horticulturists and landscapers to achieve the most detailed living roof.

 Balconies & Bathrooms